Forklift hire, sales and training in Ireland

-Ireland's plain-English forklift hub — what to hire, what it costs, where to train, who to call.
-By county.
-No run-around.
+Ireland's plain-English forklift hub — what to hire, when electric forklift hire makes sense, where to train, and which regional route to try first.
+By county, without the run-around.

-Independent · Editorial · We route enquiries to vetted Irish dealers, not to ourselves
+Independent · Editorial · We route enquiries toward Irish dealer options, not to ourselves

 What this site is

-Most Irish forklift sites are dealer brochures — homepage, "call us" button, no published prices, no decision content.
+Most Irish forklift sites are dealer brochures — homepage, "call us" button, no decision content.
 This is the opposite.
-We list weekly hire rates, name the dealers in your county, summarise the RTITB training options, and route your enquiry to people who actually answer the phone.
+We explain weekly hire rates, electric versus diesel choices, county dealer routes, RTITB training options, and the questions to ask before you request a quote.

 1